aws-samples/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/30-expose_a_service.md

 ```

 #### Verifying it:
-To verify that automatic Istio sidecar injection is enabled, you need to delete the existing deployments pods in those namespaces and then they will be redeployed automatically by Kubernetes.
+To verify that automatic Istio sidecar injection is enabled, you need to delete the existing deployment pods in those namespaces and then they will be redeployed automatically by Kubernetes.

 But before deleting them, if you listed pods into those namespaces you will notice that each pod has only one (1/1) container
 ```bash